TheAidanAu/TheAidanAu/README.md

 More: Git, Github, REST APIs, Object-Oriented Programming, JUnit Testing, Dagger Dependency Injection, IntelliJ, VS Code, Postman, Class and Sequence Diagrams (UML), SQL, PostgreSQL

 ## What have I been up to? ##
 I've completed Bloomtech's [Enterprise Backend Developement](https://www.bloomtech.com/courses/backend-development) program that was co-developed by [Amazon](https://amazontechnicalacademy.com/training-providers) to supplement my working knowledge of Java as well as the learn the development technologies surrounding Java.
-Prior to software engineeringm, I was working at Microsoft.
+Prior to software engineering, I was working at Microsoft.

 I supported a team of 40+ Account Manger stakeholders for 3 years.
 I was able to perfect solving problems, one ticket at a time.
 With my problem-solving mindset and software development skills, I identify and address complex business challenges such as scaling support for applications.
 Now I've embarked on the software development journey with the goal to help companies scale their operations reliably.